 VPNs like this function as encrypted tunnels—all your Internet traffic will be pushed through the VPN tunnel while you’re connected.
 So, if you connect to How-To Geek through a VPN, the remote VPN server connects to How-To Geek for you, and How-To Geek communicates with the VPN server.
 Your computer and the VPN server communicate via an entirely encrypted tunnel.
 This means no one in the hotel or anyone nearby can even see you’re accessing How-To Geek’s servers.
 The hotel’s Internet connection and anyone snooping on its Wi-Fi can only see an encrypted connection between your computer, smartphone, or tablet and a single VPN server.

 Connect to a VPN whenever you have to use the Internet from an insecure hotel Wi-Fi network or any other open Wi-Fi network.
 Obviously, if you’re working from a hotel room and your place of work offers a VPN, you should probably use that VPN.

 You could also use your smartphone’s Wi-Fi hotspot feature to tether your laptop to your smartphone, bypassing any open Wi-FI hotspots and creating an encrypted Wi-Fi network.
-The data will be send over your smartphone’s mobile data connection, where it’s much less vulnerable to snooping.
+The data will be sent over your smartphone’s mobile data connection, where it’s much less vulnerable to snooping.

 This solution works, but it does use up some of your precious mobile data allowance.
 Depending on your carrier, you may also have to pay extra for tethering.